hkonitzer/express-ghost/README.md

 module.exports = router;
 ```
-If you wish to fetch the pages instead, replace the use with `router.use(ghostAPI.pagesMiddleware);`.
+If you wish to fetch the pages instead, replace the paremter for the use-function with `router.use(ghostAPI.pagesMiddleware);`.
 Of course you can use both middlewares.
 Now you have access to an object in the [res.locals.ghostdata](https://expressjs.com/en/4x/api.html#res.locals)